Dariasteam/JSON-cpp/docs/manual_doc.md

 };

 ```
+Serialization occurs starting from the base class to derived

-You must have in mind you **cannot** mix vector-like and hash-like modes.
+You **cannot** mix vector-like and hash-like modes.
 The used in base class must be used for derived ones.

 #### json file, "file.json"
 ```